craigtaub/craigtaub.dev/src/markdown-pages/nodejs-vs-golang-aws-costing.md

 ### Overall

-So thats it - for CompanyX they will save £1,220 a month - which will bring their yearly bill down from £167,040 to £152,400.
+So that's it - for CompanyX they will save £1,220 a month - which will bring their yearly bill down from £167,040 to £152,400.
 So £15,000 they can spend on something else.

 From my experience to most companies, including startups, £15,000 is pretty small.